troglobit/troglobit.github.io/content/projects/smcroute.md

 - Support for seamless reload and update on `SIGHUP`, i.e., established multicast flows are not disturbed by reloading the configuration or adding/removing outbound interfaces to existing routes
+- On Linux, late-arriving interfaces (WireGuard, 6LoWPAN, late-binding bridges, ...) auto-activate via netlink without needing `SIGHUP`
+- Routes that name an interface that does not yet exist are queued on a pending list, viewable with `smcroutectl show pending`
+- VIFs and MIFs are allocated on demand for interfaces referenced by `smcroute.conf` or `smcroutectl`, so hosts with many unrelated interfaces no longer exhaust the kernel's 32-slot table
 - Source-less on-demand routing, a.k.a. (*,G) based static routing
 - Support for ranges, (S/LEN,G) and/or (S,G/LEN), or (S/LEN,G/LEN),
   be careful though since this expands to multiple kernel routes
 - Source specific group join support
 - Optional built-in [mrdisc][] support, [RFC4286][] (IPv4 only)
 - Support for multiple routing tables on Linux
-- Client with built-in support to show routes and joined groups
+- Client with built-in support to show routes and joined groups, with optional JSON output (`smcroutectl -j show`) for monitoring agents
 - Interface wildcard matching, `eth+` matches `eth0, eth15`